Interstate 229 (South Dakota): Later interchanges and projects

 I-229 once had the distinction of being the only Interstate in the country that transitioned directly from a four-lane concrete freeway to a two-lane gravel road.
 476th Avenue, the continuation of the highway beyond its northern terminus at the interchange with I-90, was paved in 2006 after Minnehaha County took over its maintenance.
 A proposal from the state government to close access to 476th Avenue from the interchange in the 1990s was rejected following criticism from Minnehaha County and Sioux Falls officials.

 A second bypass of Sioux Falls, designated as SD 100, is planned to run south and east of I-229.
 It was first proposed in the 1990s and began construction in the late 2010s.
 The first section of Highway 100 opened in 2021, but completion of the full 17 mi route is not funded.
 The state government has also identified several interchanges in I-229 that are prioritized for improvement or replacement, with a study completed in 2017 and construction scheduled to begin in 2024 on the first projects.
 Another plan recommended that the freeway be widened to six lanes between East 26th Street and East 10th Street by 2035 to handle expected traffic demand.

+Exit 1A will contain an additional offramp to serve 85th Street at I-29 exit 74 which is under construction as of 2026.